2014 Findings on the Worst Forms of Child Labor

-In 2013, the Dominican Republic made a minimal advancement in efforts to eliminate the worst forms of child labor.
-Despite several initiatives to address child labor, the Dominican Republic received this assessment because of significant limitations on educational opportunities for certain children, which increases their vulnerability to labor exploitation due to limitations on educational opportunities related to the interpretation and implementation of Dominican law and policies on the right to education.
+In 2014, the Dominican Republic made a minimal advancement in efforts to eliminate the worst forms of child labor.
+Despite new initiatives to address child labor, the Dominican Republic is receiving this assessment because certain children remain at increased vulnerability to labor exploitation due to limitations on educational opportunities related to the interpretation and implementation of Dominican law and policies on the right to education.

 |Working children, ages 10 to 14 (% and population):||5.3 (54,850)|

 |Working children by sector, ages 10 to 14 (%):|

 |Children combining work and school, ages 10 to 14 (%):||4.8|

 Source for primary completion rate: Data from 2012, published by UNESCO Institute for Statistics, 2015.(7)

 Source for all other data: Understanding Children's Work Project's analysis of statistics from Encuesta Nacional de Hogares de Propósitos Múltiples (ENHOGAR) Survey, 2011.(8)

 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.

 |Agriculture||Harvesting sugarcane,† collecting cut cane,† planting sugarcane,† and clearing land for sugarcane production (2, 3, 9-14)|